+Productive Laboratory Justification:

+☑ New Equipment

+New Production Procedures

+Certification Standards

+24 PL Hours per-trainee

+Occupations Receiving PL Training:

+Production, Project Leads and Supervisor/Managers.

+The DL instructor must be dedicated to t reining at a ratio of 1.2

-Productive Laboratory Justification: New Equipment New Production Procedures Certification Standards 24 PL Hours per-trainee Occupations Receiving PL Training: Production, Project Leads and Supervisor/Managers.
-The PL instructor must be dedicated to t raining, at a ratio of 1:3.
+The PL instructor must be dedicated to t raining, ar a railo of 1.5.

 Ratio Higher than 1:1 Production and/or production process requires a team of workers.